Myanmar junta offers ceasefire to some, as UN envoy warns of 'bloodbath' - KTVZ

 Excluded from the peace, however, are those who “disrupt” government security.

 Pro-democracy demonstrators have repeatedly filled streets in Myanmar for nearly two months in protest over the detention of elected leader Aung San Suu Kyi and key government officials.
-Security forces’ response has seen unarmed civilians shot in the street, and beatings, arbitrary detentions and nighttime raids on the homes of suspected opposition members.
+The response by security forces has seen unarmed civilians shot in the street, and beatings, arbitrary detentions and nighttime raids on the homes of suspected opposition members.
 This weekend saw the bloodiest crackdown yet, with at least 114 people killed on Saturday.

 CNN has reached out to Myanmar’s military for comment.